-The present paper considers using the Lasso to select moments in a partially identified moment (in)equality model.
+This paper proposes using the Lasso to select moments in a partially identified moment (in)equality model.
 In the context of point identified problems, there is an existing literature that proposes the Lasso to address estimation and moment selection in GMM settings.
 In particular, \cite{caner:2009} introduce Lasso type GMM-Bridge estimators to estimate structural parameters in a general model.
 The problem of selection of moment in GMM is studied in \cite{liao:2013} and \cite{cheng/liao:2015}.
-In addition, \cite{caner/zhang:2014} and \cite{caner/han/lee:2016} find a method to estimate parameters in GMM with diverging number of moments/parameters, and selecting valid moments among many valid or invalid moments respectively.
+In addition, \cite{caner/zhang:2014} and \cite{caner/han/lee:2016} provide a method to estimate parameters in a GMM model with diverging number of moments/parameters and to select valid moments among many valid or invalid moments, respectively.
 In addition, \cite{fan/liao/yao:2015} consider the problem of inference in high dimensional models with sparse alternatives.
 Finally, \cite{caner/fan:2015} propose a hybrid two-step estimation procedure based on Generalized Empirical Likelihood, where instruments are chosen in a first-stage using an adaptive Lasso procedure.